 What Type of Crust Is Used In Keto Snickerdoodle Cheesecake Bars

-As we know graham crackers are out.
-So I created an almond flour based crust that is delicious.
+As we know graham crackers are not keto, so they are out.
+Instead, I created an almond flour based crust that is delicious.
 Melted butter, almond flour, a dash of cinnamon for flavor, baking soda, and of course your sweetener.
-It works great and gives you a light and fluffy crust that is a low carb snickerdoodles version you don’t have to feel guilty about.
+It works great and gives a light and crunchy crust that is a low carb version you don't have to feel guilty about.

 Do You Use A Mixer For The Cream Cheese Bar Batter

 Yes.
 I did use a mixer for whipping up the cream cheese portion of these snickerdoodle bars.
 The reason being is I wanted it to be velvety smooth, and I didn't want to spend the time with a whisk.
 If you don't have a stand mixer or hand mixer, use a whisk.
 It will just take a bit more time.

 More Low Carb Dessert Recipes

 Best Way to Store Snickerdoodle Bars

 You will need to store your snickerdoodle bars in the refrigerator.
 The cream cheese will spoil if these bars are left on the counter.
 If you prefer the flavor of room temperature, just slice and then sit what you want on the counter to warm up a bit before digging in!

 The key to a creamy cheesecake batter for these snickerdoodle bars is room temperature cream cheese.
 If you use cold cream cheese it will be almost impossible to work with.
 It can also leave your batter clumpy and offer you a cottage cheese style texture.
 You can also pop your cream cheese in the microwave if you forgot to set it out on the counter.

 Can you Freeze Cheesecake Bars